mlsimone/FrontEnd-AngularBS/README.md

 ## Development server

+To Build:

+1) git clone ***.git off of gitHub
+2) npm import *
+where * = all the package dependencies listed in package.json.

+For example, this project needs
+- bootstrap 5
+- Observables

+3) modify styles.css and add-item-page.component.css
+to use the css files within the node_modules directory.
+This is a hard-coded (full path),

+which will most likely different from the one checked into the repo which is based on my working directory path (G:\documents\Training\ProofOfConcept\FrontEnd-AngularBS\node_modules).

+4) Run 'ng serve' for a dev server
+Run 'ng build' to build a production server  where artifacts will be stored in the 'dist/' directory.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding